 This is the formal step whereby your company is established.

-After approval, the government shall issue:
+After approval, the government will issue:

 - Certificate of Incorporation